qgis/QGIS-Documentation/source/docs/user_manual/processing/3rdParty.rst

 .................................

-External applications are also aware of the selection that exist in vector layers within QGIS.
+External applications are also aware of the selection that exist in vector layers within |qg|.
 However, that requires rewritting all input vector layers, just as if they were originally in a format not supported by the external application.
 Only when no selection exist, or the *Use only selected features* option is not enabled in the processing general configuration, a layer can be directly passed to